PatrikRasch/top-wheres-waldo/README.md

 ## Purpose of the Project

-Practice project to further skills in React, TypeScript and Tailwind.
+Practice project to further development skills in React, TypeScript and Tailwind.
-Little deeper dive
-What the project does?
-What words are people searching for?
-Find what solves their problem

-- Hello
+The project is meant to challenge the user to find the characters as fast possible by clicking on them and selecting them.
+Similar to a classic game of "Where's Waldo?".

 ## Game Features

-Real-time character verification
+- Real-time character verification
-Real-time game over verification
+- Real-time game over verification
-Secure game updates using Firebase cloud functions Global leaderboard without login
+- Secure game updates using Firebase cloud functions
+- Global leaderboard without login

 ## Technologies

-TypeScript
+- TypeScript
-React
+- React
-Firestore
+- Firestore
-Tailwind CSS
+- Tailwind CSS

-5. User Instructions
-   Instructions for people who aren't even coders Installation stuff

-6. Developer Instructions

 ## Known issues